PlanIQ - Deep dive on the algorithms under the hood

 - Neural network algorithms

-Companies often develop plans and business strategies to drive decisions and actions around Finance, Operations, Supply Chain and other areas.
+Companies often develop plans and business strategies to drive decisions and actions around finance, operations, supply chain and other areas.
 They do this based on how they perceive the future, under the conditions of uncertainty and unknowns.
-Assessing the future and developing these strategies is done so that actions could be taken in the present to better prepare for the future.
+Assessing the future and developing these strategies is done so that actions can be taken in the present to better prepare for the future.
 To this end, companies can collect and analyze past data and other types of data to generate predictions of the future.
-Failing to plan for the future or creating predictions with a high rate of inaccuracies can be costly in terms of under-forecasting or over-forecasting, misallocation of resources such as time and capital, missed opportunities etc. The benefits of accurate forecasts include, for example – reducing waste, cutting costs, minimizing storage expenses, maximizing resource utilization, and ensuring that no sale opportunity is lost due to insufficient inventory.
+Failing to plan for the future or creating predictions with a high rate of inaccuracies can be costly in terms of under-forecasting or over-forecasting, misallocation of resources such as time and capital, missed opportunities etc. The benefits of accurate forecasts include, for example, reducing waste, cutting costs, minimizing storage expenses, maximizing resource utilization, and ensuring that no sale opportunity is lost due to insufficient inventory.

 In this article, we will review the algorithms that power modern time series forecasting with PlanIQ.
 These algorithms range from traditional statistical algorithms such as Autoregressive Integrated Moving Average (ARIMA), to those based on complex neural network algorithms like DeepAR+.

 Before describing the algorithms in detail, it is important to understand the types of datasets that these algorithms can accept.
 In addition to historical values, datasets can also include related time series data and item attributes.
 Related time series is time-dependent data that has some correlation with the target values and may help improve the accuracy of the forecast.
 Examples include features such as price, promotions and weather.
 Item attributes are categorical features that provide valuable context for the items in a historical data.
 Unlike related time series datasets, item attributes datasets provide static.
 That is, the data values remain constant over time, like item category or type.